Signed in as:

 Brief history of the four women in our family (Coley/Jennings) over the last 100 years.

-Bonnie Coley Jennings passed away in 1972 (age 36) from drugs and alcohol-related issues, the daughter of Lena Coley.
+Bonnie Coley Jennings passed away in 1972 (age 36), the daughter of Lena Coley.
+Four children: Patty, Steve, Suzy, and Gary.

-Lifelong entrepreneur, sailor, advocate for social justice, and inventor.
-No history of drugs, alcohol, or incarceration.
+Lifelong entrepreneur, sailor, advocate for social justice, and inventor—no history of drugs, alcohol, or incarceration.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.